-The Deed of Conservation Easement represents a legally binding contract between a landowner (grantor) and a Land Trust (grantee).
-In signing the contract, both parties agree to follow the terms and conditions of the contract.
-In the event a breach of the contract is identified by the grantee, the process for resolving a violation is outlined in the Section 21 of the Easement “Enforcement.”
+The Deed of Conservation Easement represents a legally binding contract between a landowner (Grantor) and WAC (Grantee).
+In signing the Deed, both parties agree to follow its terms and conditions.
+In the event a breach of the contract is identified by WAC, the process for resolving a violation is outlined in WAC’s Enforcement Policy.

-Violations are less likely to occur if a landowner is well educated about the terms and conditions of the easement.
-Continued and regular ground monitoring is the best method for educating landowners and limiting violations.
+Violations are less likely to occur if a landowner is well educated about the terms and conditions of the Deed of Conservation Easement.
+Continued and regular monitoring and open communication between landowners and CE Program staff is the best method to avoid such incidences.